Sidd6737/Projects/README.md

 # Projects
-This is the List of All the Projects I have Done
+List of All My Projects

 1. Meltdown and Spectre
   > Wrote research paper on implementing solutions for Meltdown and Spectre